 Recently I made a savory pumpkin tart that my 4yr old couldn't keep is hands off of.
 I made it with a really delicious garlic cream sauce that I thought would taste great with mushrooms as well.
 I first made this rosemary mushroom tart with the sauce but quickly realized that mushrooms are so darn good you really don't have to complicate them with a whole load of other ingredients.

 All you really need to do to make this yummy-in-my-tummy mushroom tart is give your mushrooms a quick sautee with onion and garlic and put those mushrooms on a sheet of puff pastry with rosemary.

 Cook it in the oven and voila!

 I love making this tart as a quick dinner served with a fresh green salad.
 However, it also works beautifully as an appetizer.
-Just cut the tart into bite sized pieces for easy, no mess eating.
+Just cut the tart into bite-sized pieces for easy, no-mess eating.

 Let puff pastry be your friend this holiday season.
-The options are endless, delicious, and will come together quickly for your next Christmas party :)
+The options are endless, and delicious, and will come together quickly for your next Christmas party :)

 Rosemary Mushroom Tart

 - 3 - 4 cups chopped Cremini Mushrooms about 20